josefdigital/forestmq/README.md

 - Linux distribution with snap `TODO`

 ### Quick Start
-Forest MQ is still in early an early state of development but it is usable for test projects as it's missing some fundamental networking security & stability requirements.
+Forest MQ is still in very early stages of development, but it is usable for test projects.

+As it's missing some fundamental networking security & stability requirements, it's not recommended for production environments.

 To test Forest MQ end to end you can run the following 2 Python scripts: